antiproton/chess/README.md

 No database.
 The program is based on chessboard.js, Ajax and PHP.
 The Schachbot was programmed by John Shedletsky.

-Time control
+Time control.

-Draw offered
+Draw offered.

-Give up
+Give up.

-Send messages
+Send messages.

-Elo player statistics
+Elo player statistics.

                  Have fun